CodingItWrong/reactnativetesting.io/docs/e2e/external-services.md

 If the driver variable is set to "remote" we export the real Axios client; if it's set to "fake" we export the fake one.

 Now, how can we switch without having to edit this file?
-There are two ways to do it, depending on whether you're using React Native CLI or Expo.

-## CLI: react-native-config

-If you're using React Native CLI, you can use a package called [`react-native-config`][react-native-config] to set config values.
+A package called `react-native-config` will help us set config values.

+## react-native-config

 Install `react-native-config`: